Why Capital One is turning to chat to improve customer experience (VB Live)

 Financial services companies are racing to implement flexible, contextualized conversational technologies, but how much do they really drive digital engagement?
 Join this VB Live event to learn how advances in chat tech can create more meaningful experiences for your customers.

 We’re witnessing the emergence of the conversational interface and financial services companies have to keep up for three main reasons, says Ken Dodelin, VP of conversational AI products at Capital One.
-First, advances in natural language processing (NPL) capabilities have enabled us to move beyond trying to teach humans how to communicate with machines, and are now teaching machines how to communicate with humans using natural language, whether in voice or text.
+First, advances in natural language processing (NLP) capabilities have enabled us to move beyond trying to teach humans how to communicate with machines, and are now teaching machines how to communicate with humans using natural language, whether in voice or text.

 Second, the number of places to interact with customers, beyond the traditional website and app, is increasing.
 The conversational interface found in smart speakers and chat apps and SMS enables companies to create new touch points and micro-experiences with customers that can seamlessly integrate into their lives.